Kamoool/AplsoftRed-report-system/README.md

 **-reportType** <choose between 1 and 3>

-1: Displays all projects with hours summary
+1: Displays all projects with their hours summary

 2: Displays all employees with their hours spent on each project